Validates a property value for a given key.

 validate<Key>: to perform validation that is not possible using the constraints available in the property description.
 If it finds an unacceptable value, your validation method should return

-NO and in
+false and in

 NSError object that describes the problem.
 For more details, see Managed Object Validation.
 For inter-property validation (to check for combinations of values that are invalid), see